-The Consumer Discretionary sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -34.1%.
+The Consumer Discretionary sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -33.2%.
 At the industry level, 6 of the 10 industries in the sector are reporting (or have reported) a year-over-year decrease in earnings.
-Four of these six industries are reporting (or have reported) a double-digit decline in earnings: Internet & Direct Marketing Retail (-136%), Leisure Products (-42%), Auto Components (-27%), and Multiline Retail (-17%).
+Four of these six industries are reporting (or have reported) a double-digit decline in earnings: Internet & Direct Marketing Retail (-136%), Leisure Products (-42%), Multiline Retail (-31%), and Auto Components (-27%), and.
 On the other hand, four industries reported year-over-year earnings growth.
 A growth rate was not calculated for the Hotels, Restaurants, & Leisure industry due to the loss reported in the year-ago quarter.
 This industry reported a smaller loss in Q1 2022 (-\$780 million) compared to Q1 2021 (-\$2.4 billion).
 Of the remaining three industries, the Distributors (21%) industry is the only industry that reported earnings growth above 10%.

 At the company level, Amazon.com is the largest contributor to the decline in earnings for the sector.
-If this company were excluded, the Consumer Discretionary sector would be reporting earnings growth of 1.8% rather than an earnings decline of 34.1%.
+If this company were excluded, the Consumer Discretionary sector would be reporting earnings growth of 3.0% rather than an earnings decline of 33.2%.

-Financials: Banks Industry Leads Year-Over-Year Decline
+Financials: Banks Industry Led Year-Over-Year Decline

-The Financials sector is reporting the second-largest (year-over-year) earnings decline of all eleven sectors at -19.8%.
-At the industry level, all five industries in this sector are reporting (or have reported) a year-over-year earnings decline.
-Three of these five industries are reporting (or have reported) a year-over-year decrease in earnings of 10% or more: Banks (-31%), Consumer Finance (-19%), and Capital Markets (-14%).
+The Financials sector reported the second-largest (year-over-year) earnings decline of all eleven sectors at -19.8%.
+At the industry level, four of the five industries in this sector reported a year-over-year earnings decline.
+Three of these four industries reported a year-over-year decrease in earnings of 10% or more: Banks (-31%), Consumer Finance (-19%), and Capital Markets (-14%).